Qarj/WebImblaze/README.md

 That's it!
 You are now ready to run WebInject for the first time.

 ### Linux - work in progress, does not yet work
+Update 18/06: 25 of the 43 self tests now pass on Linux (Fedora 23), before today the self tests would not even run

 1. Clone WebInject with git
     ```